rails/rails/guides/source/migrations.md

 current schema into it.

 NOTE: This is not the same as running all the migrations.
-It will only use the contents of the current schema.rb file.
-If a migration can't be rolled back, 'rake db:reset' may not help you.
+It will only use the contents of the current `schema.rb` file.
+If a migration can't be rolled back, `rake db:reset` may not help you.
 To find out more about dumping the schema see [schema.rb](#schema-dumping-and-you).

 ### Running Specific Migrations